How To Reduce Your Summer Electric Bill

 During off-peak hours, some electric companies are usually charging less for your energy consumption.

-Wait until six in the evening to do your laundry, to cook, or use your dishwasher.
+Wait until six in the evening to do your laundry, cook, or use your dishwasher.
 You may also ask your local electric company for more information about peak hours.
+This has to be one of the most straightforward tips on how to lower electric bill in summer.

 Plant Shade Trees